 About this policy

 To help achieve compliance with the Data Protection Laws, this policy sets out what Breedon Group and each worker needs to do when processing personal data.
-The types of personal data that we may typically handle include details of current, past and prospective workers as well as personal data about other individuals with whom we deal, such as, for example, customers, suppliers, contracted hauliers and their employees.
+The types of personal data we may typically handle include details of current, past and prospective workers, as well as personal data about other individuals with whom we deal, such as, for example, customers, suppliers, contracted hauliers and their employees.

 This policy covers:

 - Consequences of breaching the Data Protection Laws and this policy

 - Terms used in the Data Protection Laws and this policy